UMYKC/SI508-FinalProject/README.md

 ![DB](https://github.com/UMYKC/SI508-FinalProject/blob/master/Image/DB.png)

-2. Install all the libraries that are needed for this program, simply run these simple command in your terminal of choice:
+**2. Install all the libraries that are needed for this program, simply run these simple command in your terminal of choice:**

 | Library | Installation |
 | ---- | --- |